 Is It Any Good?

 It's refreshing to see technology and social media represented in a positive manner.
 Cyber-Seniors shows how essential it is for everyone to be able to communicate clearly and stay connected.
 Teens are often criticized for relying too much on social media, but the Cyber-Seniors program gives them the chance to share their knowledge, while allowing both generations to practice their communication skills -- online and off.

-Cassaday captures plenty of humorous moments -- like one cyber-senior trying to use "www.email.com" to send an email -- during the learning process, but the scenes of families connecting via Skype and Facebook are the most heartwarming aspects of this charming documentary.
+Cassaday captures plenty of humorous moments -- like one cyber-senior trying to go to the URL "email.com" to send an email -- during the learning process, but the scenes of families connecting via Skype and Facebook are the most heartwarming aspects of this charming documentary.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Suggest an Update

 Our Editors Recommend

 Movies That Inspire Kids to Change the World